maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     2010 PRINT ERR; ERR$(ERR) " ERROR IN LINE" ERL "!"
     2020 RESUME NEXT

 This program starts by setting a trap and then raising a syntax error, error 21.
 That causes it to jump into the handler at line 2000, which prints the error number, string and line number.
 The `RESUME NEXT` then picks up execution where it left off, so the `PRINT` on line 110 is executed.
+The result is:

+    21 SYNTAX ERROR IN LINE 110!
+    ...
+CONTINUED

 <a name="error-codes"></a>
 ## Error codes